rexrainbow/phaser3-rex-notes/docs/docs/board-bejeweled.md

 }
 ```

 Each chess has a `symbol` value stored in `'symbol'` key in private data.
-Add data changed event of 'symbol` key to change the appearance of game object via new symbol value.
+Add data changed event of `'symbol'` key to change the appearance of game object via new symbol value.

 #### Callbacks